 Rachel was part an award-winning two-person team that is about to launch a SEC/FINRA compliant chat app for financial advisors.
 She was responsible for the fully responsive user interface, as well as some backend development.
-In addition, she recently created a re-design of the UI of Redtail Technology's internal web app and coded it up.
+In addition, she recently re-designed the UI of Redtail Technology's internal web app and coded it up.
 After a year of service, she was promoted to sole front end developer for the company.

 Rachel started pursuing higher education when she was 16 years old at UCSB.
 She took her first graduate level class when she was 18.